The-Azure-Coder/Angular-group-crud/README.md

 ### Publishing the change for review.

 Before you propose a change, run the command `git pull` to check for change again.
 After you have confirmed that you have the most latest version, run the command `git push origin --set-upstream <your branch name>` to push the branch with the changes to the project repository.

+### Seeing all changes in your branch.

+You can view all the code from the other branches in the repository, on your machine by running the code `git fetch` in your terminal.
+This will check the repository for changes that are not in your branch.
+If any is found, it will ask if you wish to pull in those changes to your branch.
+This can be done by running the command `git pull`.